section-engineering-education/engineering-education/content/articles/an-introduction-to-blenderbot/index.md

 - You need to be familiar with machine learning modeling.

 ### The Blenderbot model
-The Blender chatbot model was first proposed in the paper, [Recipes for building an open-domain chatbot](https://arxiv.org/pdf/2004.13637.pdf) on 30th April 2020.
+The Blender chatbot model (BlenderBot 1.0) was first proposed in the paper, [Recipes for building an open-domain chatbot](https://arxiv.org/pdf/2004.13637.pdf) on 30th April 2020.
 This is a deep learning model that has been trained to interact and respond like a conversational agent.
+The latest release is the BlenderBot 2.0.
 The model uses a standard seq2seq model transformer-based architecture to generate responses.
 This architecture uses `Transformers` as its base, initially proposed in this [paper](https://arxiv.org/pdf/1706.03762.pdf) by Google's research team.
 There are various use cases for this model.
 We can use it to build chatbots, virtual agents, and assistive agents.
 Chatbots and agents can be used in business to interact with customers.

+Why should I use Blenderbot as opposed to any other conversational AI model?

+Conversational agents suffer from short term memory and are limited to only what they have been trained on.
+The BlenderBot model can build long term memory for continuous access.
+Moreover, it can do so while simultaneously searching the internet for up-to-date information and holding conversations on nearly any topic.

 ### Building the chatbot using the blenderbot model
 The Blenderbot model is available through the Hugging Face transformers library.
 Hugging Face is an open-source library available in Python that allows you to leverage some of the state-of-the-art Natural Language Processing models.
 When you have a look at blenderbot's [documentation](https://huggingface.co/transformers/model_doc/blenderbot.html), you'll notice that the model has three variants; 90M, 2.7B, and 9.4B parameter models.
 However, there is one model that has 400 million parameters.
 That's the one we'll be leveraging in this tutorial.